YuxingLu613/MoTIF/README.md

 ### Installation

 ```
-git clone git@github.com:YuxingLu613/HTML.git
+git clone git@github.com:YuxingLu613/MoTIF.git
 ```

 ### Dataset
 The BRCA and ROSMAP dataset can be found in [MOGONET](https://github.com/txWang/MOGONET).
-All the preprocessed datasets can be found in [HTML Datasets](https://drive.google.com/drive/folders/1_tJ2ekhTmWp7ZcRVjUVGx0cqGMRKEhNo?usp=share_link).
+All the preprocessed datasets can be found in [MoTIF Datasets](https://drive.google.com/drive/folders/1_tJ2ekhTmWp7ZcRVjUVGx0cqGMRKEhNo?usp=share_link).
 The pan-cancer dataset can be fetched in [TCGA](https://www.cancer.gov/ccg/research/genome-sequencing/tcga) program .

 ## Usage